percula/planter_docs/content/en/docs/garden/customize/index.md

 2. Select the palette icon
 3. Choose a new background and foreground, or leave the background and foreground empty to clear all customizations

-{{< alert icon="🌶️" context="warning" text="You can’t clear the foreground while leaving the background - either leave the background and foreground empty to clear all customizations, or select a new background and foreground." />}}
+{{< alert icon="🌶️" context="warning" text="You can’t clear just the foreground or the background - clear all customizations first then select a new background or foreground." />}}

 #### Video: Customization
 {{< youtube AjfhkyeWzsk>}}